ibm-cloud-docs/codeengine/configmap-secret.md

 ### Referencing configmaps from the console
 {: #configmap-ref-ui}

-You can use the console to create environment variables for your apps and jobs that fully reference an existing configmap or reference individual key-value pairs in an existing configmap.
+You can use the console to create environment variables for your apps and jobs that fully reference a configmap or reference individual keys in a configmap.
 {: shortdesc}

 Before you can reference a configmap, it must exist.
 See [create a configmap](/docs/codeengine?topic=codeengine-configmap-secret#configmap-create-ui).